Stalking the Elusive Retained Recruiter

 Get to Know Your Retained Recruiter

+Another way to befriend an executive recruiter is to listen to them.
 Being an executive recruiter is a little like being a shrink.
 We listen to candidates all day long.
-It rarely works the other way around.
-So one way to get a recruiter’s attention is to turn the tables.
+However, it rarely works the other way around.
+So, turn the tables.
 Take a little time to get to know the recruiter.
-Ask them questions and then really listen.
-What they share will inform your thinking around what you can to pay it forward to support the recruiter’s success as he/she supports yours.
+Ask the headhunter questions and then really listen.
+What they share will inform your thinking about what you can do to pay it forward.
+Then do thoughtful things to build a relationship with the retained search partner.
+Ultimately, when you support the recruiter’s success, you support your own.

 Become a “Friend of The Firm”

-Cultivating a relationship with a retained executive recruiter is not about trading favors — quid pro quo.
+There is more you can do to cultivate a relationship with a retained executive recruiter.
+Become a “friend of the firm”.
+It is not about trading favors — quid pro quo.
 We can’t shoehorn you into the position of your dreams if the client doesn’t want you.
 You can’t promise to use us or recommend us for every executive search that comes your way.
 However, for the relationship to flourish, it must be mutually beneficial.
+So, you help each other out when you can.

-Friends of the Firm foster goodwill by making thoughtful gestures that demonstrate their loyalty.
-They send the recruiter a quick email with a link to a relevant article or industry report.
-They share industry intelligence and insight.
-They regularly refer potential clients and executive searches.
-They know the more they help their retained search partner prosper, the more they help themselves.
+Friends of the firm foster goodwill.
+So, you make thoughtful gestures.
+Send the recruiter a quick email with a link to a relevant article or industry report.
+Share industry intelligence and insight.
+Refer potential clients and executive searches to your recruiter friend.
+The more you help your retained search partner prosper, the more you help yourself.
 It is a circle of virtue.

 The book Never Eat Alone is a great primer on ways to support the success of those with whom you network.
 Retained search is, at its core, a relationship-driven business.
 Most of our business comes through referrals from “friends of the firm”.